From time to time many people like to “let their hair down” a little and enjoy a drink or two… or three… or many more.

-Zipfizz is a powder, which, when added to water becomes an instant energy drink, just like REIZE.
-It has a good amount of caffeine (100mg per serve) in order to help with a hangover.
-Furthermore, it’s rich in Vitamin B, Vitamin C, Magnesium and Potassium.
+Zipfizz is a powder, that, when added to water becomes an instant energy drink, just like REIZE.
+It has a good amount of caffeine (100mg per serving) in order to help with a hangover.
+Furthermore, it’s rich in Vitamin B, Vitamin C, Magnesium, and Potassium.

 You can read more about Zipfizz here.

 Similar to Zipfizz, Monster Rehab also comes in different flavours, 5 to be exact.
 It contains electrolytes, caffeine, milk thistle, Vitamin B, Vitamin C, etc. It should be noted that Monster Rehab is tea-based, unlike many other energy drinks.

 Therefore, I think that there is a chance that Monster Rehab may make your hangover worse, despite all of the other hangover-fighting ingredients.

 In my opinion, I think lemonade-flavoured Rockstar Recovery is one of the best energy drinks for a hangover.